po1sigala/live/01-Class-Content/19-PWA/03-Algorithms/03-smallest-difference/README.md

     var arr2 = [17, 25, 30, 47];
     ```

-    * The following should be returned:
+    * The following should be returned since the difference between `15` and `17` is `2`, the smallest difference between any two numbers across the arrays:

     ```js
     [15, 17];
     ```

-    * Since the difference between `15` and `17` is `2`, the smallest difference between any two numbers across the arrays

     * Assume each array will contain at least one integer.